 During the year ended December 31, 2023, the Company restructured two owner-occupied real estate loans and one revolving line of credit related to one borrower experiencing financial difficulties with principal balances at the time of restructuring totaling \$5.9 million.
 All three of the credit restructurings were provided with a six-month payment deferral and were transferred to nonaccrual status with a partial charge-off totaling \$2.8 million, resulting in a principal balance totaling \$3.1 million at December 31, 2023.
-Subsequent to year-end, the collateral was sold by the borrower, and the remaining principal balance was paid off and the Company recognized a recovery of \$767,000.
+In the first quarter of 2024, the collateral was sold by the borrower, and the remaining principal balance was paid off and the Company recognized a recovery of \$767,000.